Homemade Balsamic Glaze Recipe

 What If My Glaze Is Too Thick?

-If your glaze has simmered too long as is too thick, simply add a splash of more balsamic vinegar.
+If your glaze has simmered too long and is too thick, simply add a splash more balsamic vinegar.
 Add enough to get to the consistency you like best.
 This is best done in the pot while it’s still simmering.

 What If My Glaze Won't Thicken?